zakmayfield/simple-weather/README.md

 ## Bugs

 - Warning coming from react that is telling me there is a missing dep array in WeatherContainer.jsx, I fixed the issue for this on a different useEffect by making the function it was referencing a useCallback instead

+  - *Note this is still an issue, except it wont be display because of an eslint ignore line i added*
 ---
 ## Ideas